What Is Credential Stuffing? How It Happens and How To Prevent It

 What is a Credential Stuffing Attack?

 The ultimate goal of credential stuffing is to find different accounts that have the same login credentials.
-Criminals will take login credentials that were stolen in a data breach and use them to log into several websites to attempt to gain access to multiple accounts.
+Criminals use login credentials found in a data leak or stolen in a data breach and use them to log into several websites to attempt to gain access to multiple accounts.
 They usually use bots for widespread log-in attempts with stolen credentials.

 A robust cybersecurity plan includes a strong password policy: multifactor authentication and frequent password changes, for example.
 This ensures that a credential stuffing attack is unsuccessful if the criminal only has access to old passwords.
 But a strong password policy isn't always enforced, and it doesn't always work.